Aim: To understand the following Human Resource Management related processes

 • Team-building activities - This is any activity used to improve team cohesiveness.
 Teambuilding can encompass anything from a short activity at the beginning of a meeting to an offsite event.
 Even team participation in a project activity such as risk identification can serve to build team cohesiveness.
 Most teams progress through five stages of development:

 o Forming - This is the phase in which the team meets and first learns about the project and their roles.
-Team members are still independent and not yet team oriented.
+Team members are still independent and not yet team oriented.• Ground rules - These dictate the expected behavior of the team.
+Having the team develop the ground rules can serve as a teambuilding activity.

 o Storming - The team begins to consider the project work and make decisions.
 Collaboration is important in this phase.